Feirell/serialization-generator/template.README.md

  */
 ```

-Sadly the array serializer is really slow and should only be used if you really need to.
-All other serializers are quite
+Sadly the array serializer is really slow for smaller vectors and should only be used if the arrays are larger (> 10) or
-fast, but I would highly recommend that you stick to `ObjectSerialzer`, `VectorSerializer` and the number serializer and
+if the size is not fixed.
+All other serializers are quite fast, but I would highly recommend that you stick to
-that you either write a custom serializer by extending the `ValueSerializer` or just prepend a function which converts
+`ObjectSerialzer`, `VectorSerializer` and the number serializer and that you either write a custom serializer by extending
-your data in another structure which does not include strings, other arraybuffers or arrays.
+the `ValueSerializer` or just prepend a function which converts your data in another structure which does not include
+strings, other arraybuffers or arrays.

 ## In comparison to other means of serialization